paracamplus/ilp9/NanoProjects/final.md

 ### Project 1 ###

-Devise and implement a concrete syntax for ILP9.
+Devise and implement a concrete syntax for (a subset of) ILP9.
 You may use ANTLR as a parser generator.

 ### Project 2 ###